-Biliopancreatic diversion is a special type of surgery on a gastric bypass that is not performed frequently because it is more complicated than other procedures such as gastric bypass surgery.
+Biliopancreatic Diversion in Turkey is a special type of surgery on a gastric bypass that is not performed frequently because it is more complicated than other procedures such as gastric bypass surgery.
 During the operation, a large part of the stomach is removed to form a smaller stomach bag.
 Subsequently, the digestive system is diverted so that the food bypasses a part of the small intestine.

 For whom is biliopancreatic diversion suitable?

 Since this variant of stomach surgery for weight loss is considered more risky than gastric band surgery, it is best suited for patients who are highly obese and have a BMI of 50 or more.
 In addition, patients should be prepared to make the necessary lifestyle changes required following bariatric surgery.
 The commitment to a healthy lifestyle is crucial for life after the procedure.

 The surgical procedure for biliopancreatic diversion

 Before the procedure, patients are thoroughly examined by Turkish specialists and surgeons and informed about the procedure.
 In addition to the physical examination, older illnesses and complaints as well as previous operations are also taken into account.